xcp-ng/xcp-ng-org/docs/project/development-process/pull-requests.md

 XCP-ng team members use these too, and have extra channels at hand: internal chat, and live conversation, in person or remote.
 Those are precious tools and the team should use them, especially when discussions in the PR itself seem to stall.
-But XCP-ng is an open project, so the outcome must be public: design documents, code, and the reasoning behind a decision all belong somewhere a contributor can read them.
+But XCP-ng is an open project, so the outcome must be public: design documents, code, and the reasoning behind a decision all belong somewhere anyone can read them.
 When a discussion that shaped a pull request happened out of sight, summarize it in the pull request itself.
-A contributor who cannot see why a decision was made is entitled to ask for that context.
+A contributor or a user who cannot see why a decision was made is entitled to ask for that context.

 ## Expectations from authors {#expectations-from-authors}

-### Is a pull request the right vehicle? {#is-a-pull-request-the-right-vehicle}
+### Preparing the change {#preparing-the-change}

 #### Designs and discussion before impactful changes {#designs-and-discussion-before-impactful-changes}